Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 By the end of this lesson, you will be able to:
 - Understand why databases are essential for web applications
 - Explain the key concepts of PostgreSQL and relational databases
+- Create tables with schemas
+- Use the SQL language, including SELECT, INSERT, UPDATE, and other standard SQL verbs.
+- Understand JOINs and transactions, primary and foreign keys, associations, and table constraints.
 - Connect a Node.js application to PostgreSQL using the `pg` library
 - Implement database operations (CRUD) in your Express controllers
 - Understand database security concepts like parameterized queries